BibsAFK/BibsAFK/README.md

 # Hi, I'm Bibin

-CSE graduate exploring cybersecurity, digital forensics, data analytics, and software development.
+CSE graduate passionate about Data Analytics, Cybersecurity, Digital Forensics, and building practical software solutions.
 I use this space to document projects, share what I'm building, and track my learning journey.

 ## Projects